clearlinux/clear-linux-documentation/source/guides/clear/clear-linux-dissector.rst

       ./dockersetup.py

    The script will ask for a `username` and `password` to create a superuser;
-   Make note of these credentials as you will use them to log in to the web interface.
+   make note of these credentials as you will use them to log in to the web interface.

 #.
 After running the :file:`dockersetup.py` script, the Clear Linux Dissector
    application should be up and running on localhost.
 Access the application via a browser at `https://localhost:8081`.

+   [TODO] Add screenshot of login page.

+#.
+Log into the application using the credentials you entered during set up.

+   [TODO] Add screenshot of app home page.

 Before using the Clear Linux Dissector, you must first `Import Data`_.